 A crossbite happens when one or more upper teeth bite on the inside of the lower teeth rather than on the outside.
 It can happen in the front of the mouth (anterior crossbite) or in the back (posterior crossbite), and it can affect one tooth or several.

-In a normal bite, the upper teeth sit slightly outside the lower teeth all the way around — like a lid on a box.
+In a normal bite, the upper teeth sit slightly outside the lower teeth all the way around, like a lid on a box.
 In a crossbite, part of that relationship is reversed.
 The upper and lower jaws aren't lining up the way they're supposed to.

-Crossbites are usually skeletal — meaning the upper jaw is developing too narrowly relative to the lower jaw.
+Crossbites are usually skeletal, meaning the upper jaw is developing too narrowly relative to the lower jaw.
 This can be influenced by genetics, habits like prolonged thumb sucking or pacifier use, prolonged mouth breathing, or simply the way a child's teeth erupt.
-In many cases there's no single identifiable cause — it's just how the jaw grew.
+In many cases there's no single identifiable cause.
+It's just how the jaw grew.

 A crossbite isn't just a cosmetic issue.
 Left untreated, it can cause real problems: